-- (i) Amounts recognised in the Statement of Profit and Loss provision for slow and non-moving inventories has been made during the year ₹ 25.00 lakhs (previous year: ₹ 20.01 lakhs) - (ii) The mode of valuation of inventory has been stated in Note 1(g). - (iii) The Company determines the realisable value of inventory based on the latest selling prices, customer orders on hand and margins, adjusted to reflect current and estimated future economic conditions also taking into account estimates of possible effect from the COVID-19 pandemic.
+i) Amounts recognised in the Statement of Profit and Loss provision for slow and non-moving inventories has been made during the year ₹ 20.01 lakhs (previous year: ₹ 25 Lakhs)

+- ii) The mode of valuation of inventory has been stated in Note 1(n). - iii) The Company determines the realisable value of inventory based on the latest selling prices, customer orders on hand and margins, adjusted to reflect current and estimated future economic conditions.

-No te 9 Trade receivables As at March 31, 2021 As at March 31, 2020
+Not te 9 Trade receivables As at March 31, 2022 As at March 31, 2021

 Cor nsidered good - unsecured

-a) Related parties (refer Note 26.3) 6.85 80.04
+a) Related parties (refer Note 27.3) 142.44 6.85

-b) Others 2,335.11 1,801.94
+b) Others 2,517.83 2,335.11

+Subtotal 2,660.27 2,341.96

-••••• Less: Allowance for doubtful debt 24.00 24.00
+Less: Allowance for doubtful debt (26.04) (24.00)

-c) Intercompany - -

-Trade receivables 2,317.96 1,857.98
+Trade receivables 2,634.23 2,317.96

-- (i) Amount of provision is recognised in the Statement of Profit and Loss of of ₹ Nil (Previous year: ₹ 24.00 lakhs) - (ii) Trade receivables are valued considering provision for allowance using expected credit loss method.
+i) Amount of provision is recognised in the Statement of Profit and Loss of ₹ 26.04 lakhs (previous year: ₹ 24.00 lakhs)

+ii) Trade receivables are valued considering provision for allowance using expected credit loss method.
 In addition to the historical pattern of credit losses, we have considered the likelihood of increased credit risks, subsequent recoveries, insurance and consequential default considering emerging situations due to COVID-19.
-This assessment is considering the nature of industries, impact immediately seen in the demand outlook of these industries and the financial strength of the customers in respect of whom amounts are receivable.
+This assessment is considering the nature of industries, immediate impact seen in the demand outlook of these industries and the financial strength of the customers in respect of whom amounts are receivable.